juba/pyobsplot/README.md

 ## Installation and usage

-> **Warning**: this project is at a very early stage.
-There will be bugs, and please take a look at the limitations listed below.
+> **Warning**: this project is at an early stage.
+There will be bugs, and the API may change.

 `pyobsplot` can be installed with `pip`: